 Now, we’re doing our best to translate all the lessons we learned, as well as all the information we imparted, into an online resource for folks like you hoping to prepare a group of educators to take part in a Safe Zone initiative.

-Eventually, we’ll be releasing the training curriculum we used, tools to help you with planning, and then rolling out, a Safe Zone program, and tons of answers to questions you might have.
+Eventually, we’ll be releasing tools for planning (before the retreat) and rollout (everything that happens after) for a Safe Zone initiative, and tons of answers to questions you might have.

-Currently, the resources we have available for you in these areas are sparse, but our hope is to slowly add activities, curricula, FAQs, and other tools that will help you train Safe Zone trainers in your community, and launch a Safe Zone initiative.
+Below, you can find any activities, curricula, FAQs, and other tools that will help you train Safe Zone trainers in your community, and launch a Safe Zone initiative.

 Subscribe to our blog (via email) to stay up-to-date as we release our Safe Zone Leadership tools and resources.